glaciology/OGRE/README.md

 OUTPUTs: With all modes, GNSS data (phase, doppler, SNR, nav message etc.) are logged to a uSD card in .ubx (UBLOX) proprietary format.
 Under open sky conditions, we found that an epoch of data (1s) is ~2000-3000 bytes.
 If logging at 15 seconds for a year, this equates to 6GB of data.
 A debug file is also generated after each log session is closed, reporting the health of the system (temperature, battery voltage, logging errors, etc.).

 INPUTs: USERS specify settings in the [CONFIG.txt](OGRENet/CONFIG) file, which, if uploaded to the SD card, will be read into the software.
-If no CONFIG.txt exists on the attached SD card, it will automatically be added with the default settings.
+If no CONFIG.txt exists on the attached SD card, it will automatically be added to the SD card with the default settings upon initial power-on.
 Otherwise, software will default to hardcoded configuration.
-USER may also upload a [EPOCH.txt](OGRENet/EPOCH) file, which allows the user to specify up to 16 log dates (unix epoch format) for logging in Mode 5.
-As of the most recent release, the CONFIG.txt and EPOCH.txt files are Windows and Mac (e.g., Notepad or Textedit) compatable (previously, carriage return characters \n caused issues for Windows-generated files).
+USER may also upload a [EPOCH.txt](OGRENet/EPOCH) file, which allows the user to specify up to 20 log dates (unix epoch format) for logging in Mode 5.
+The CONFIG.txt and EPOCH.txt files are Windows and Mac (e.g., Notepad or Textedit) compatable (previously, carriage return characters \n caused issues for Windows-generated files).
 Using an older CONFIG.txt version will not crash the OGRE, but will cause the OGRE to use the default settings instead.

 The CONFIG.TXT file is formatted as follows: